+SUBJECT: Board of Regents agenda items related to the University of Nebraska each Board of Regents meeting.

+Strategic Framework

-TO: The Board of Regents Addendum X-C-1 Academic Affairs MEETING DATE: January 23, 2009 SUBJECT: Board of Regents agenda items related to the U Strategic Framework niversity of Nebraska RECOMMENDED ACTION: For Information Only PREVIOUS ACTION: The current version of the framework appears a each Board of Regents meeting. s an information item at April 2005-The Board of Regents began develo of Nebraska'Strategic Framework-Accountabil EXPLANATION: Attached is an explanation of the agenda items strategic goals of the Board of Regents' Strategi RECOMMENDED: James B. Milliken, President University of Nebraska DATE: December 11, 2008 Alignment of the University's Strategic Goals with Board of Regents Agenda Items January 23, 2009, Meeting
+PREVIOUS ACTION: The current version of the framework appears as an information item at strategic goals of the Board of Regents' Strategic Framework.

+April 2005-The Board of Regents began development of the University of Nebraska'Strategic Framework-Accountability Measures' document.

+EXPLANATION: Attached is an explanation of the agenda items that are aligned with the

+Alignment of the University's Strategic Goals with Board of Regents Agenda Items January 23, 2009, Meeting